sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 memory usage: 547.6 KB
 </code></pre>

-With an initial look at the data, it is clear that the data consists of 35,040 observations of the price of MWh in euros and the corresponding time, in 15-minute intervals.
-This required a little bit of transforming and grouping the data to make it easier for our analysis.
+The raw data contains 35,040 observations (15-minute intervals) of MWh prices in euros.
+We transform and group this into 366 days with 96 observations each to simplify analysis.
+We also define our system constraints.

 <pre><code class="language-python">market_prices_df = market_prices_df.rename(columns={market_prices_df.columns[1]: 'EUR/MWh'})
 market_prices_df['date'] = market_prices_df['timestamp_UTC'].dt.date